ISAAC ALBÉNIZ (1860-1909)

 This noted Polish pianist, originally just Halina Stefanska, was a descendent (through her father) of Carl Czerny and studied variously with Cortot, Turczynski, and Drzewiecki.
-Her name became more widely known when it was discovered that the Chopin E Minor Concerto recording that appeared in 1966 attributed to Lipatti was actually Czerny-Stefanska's 1955 Supraphon performance.
+Her name became more widely known when it was discovered that the Chopin E Minor Concerto recording that appeared in 1966 attributed to Lipatti was actually Czerny-Stefanska's 1955 Supraphon performance (which can be found on Supraphon CD 3605).
 She made a number of 78-rpm discs for HMV in 1949-51.
 These--devoted entirely to Chopin--have been reissued on Pearl GEM 0209.
 Unfortunately the production is marred by transfer engineer Roger Beardsley's inept side-join at 3:56 in the G Minor Ballade.
 Furthermore, the nearly worthless booklet notes by Jeremy Siepmann manage to say next to nothing about Czerny-Stefanska's background or career.

 JEANNE-MARIE DARRÉ (1905-1999)

 With one exception, Darré's 78rpm discs, made for Vocalion, Pathé, and HMV, can all be found in the 2-CD set VAI 1065: "Jeanne-Marie Darré: The Early Recordings."
-The bulk of her recorded lagacy appears on discs from the 1950s and 60s for French EMI and Vanguard.
+The bulk of her recorded legacy appears on LP discs from the 1950s and 60s for French EMI and Vanguard.